-4.1 Site admittance

-- 4.1.1 The Contractor submits to the Client details of people who are to be employed by it and its Subcontractors for the provision of the service.
-The details include a list of names and addresses, the capacities in which individuals are employed and any other information required by the Client. - 4.1.2 The Client may instruct the Contractor to take measures to prevent unauthorised persons being admitted on to the property affected by the service.
+4.1.2 The Project Manager may instruct the Contractor to take measures to prevent unauthorised persons being admitted on to the Client's premises.
 The instruction is a compensation event if the measures are additional to those required by the Scope.

-4.2 Passes

-- 4.2.1 All Staff are required to carry a Client's pass whilst working in any of the Client's premises. - 4.2.2 The Contractor submits to the Client for acceptance a list of the names of the people for whom passes are required.
-The Client issues the passes to the Contractor.
+4.2 Passe 9S 4.2.1 All Staff are required, to carry a Client's pass whilst working in any of the Client's premises.
+4.2.2 The Contractor submits to the Client for acceptance a list of the names of individuals for whom passes are required.
+The Client issues the passes to the Contractor .
 Each pass is returned to the Client when the individual no longer requires access to the Client's premises or after the Client has given notice that the individual is not to be admitted to any of the Client's premises.

-4.3 Recorded images

-- 4.3.1 The Contractor does not take recorded images, for example, photographs or videos, of the Client's premises the service or any part of them unless it has obtained the acceptance of the Client. - 4.3.2 The Contractor takes the measures needed to prevent Staff taking, publishing or otherwise circulating such recorded images.

-5 BASELINE PERSONNEL SECURITY STANDARD (BPSS) CHECK
+4.3 Recor rded images 4.3.1 The Contractor does not take recorded images, for example, photographs or videos of the Client's premises or any part of them unless it has obtained the acceptance of the Project Manager .
+4.3.2 The Contractor takes the measures needed to prevent Staff taking, publishing or otherwise circulating such recorded images.
+5 BASE LINE PERSONNEL SECURITY STANDARD (BPSS) CHECK 5.1 Introd luction 5.1.1 Unless advised otherwise it is the Client's hiring manager who completes a (BPSS) check.
+The Client's hiring manager for the contract is the Project Manager .
+All Staff working on the Client's premises or with its technology, have to be BPSS approved before it begin working for or with the Client .

-5.1 Introduction

-5.1.1 Unless advised otherwise it is the Client's hiring manager who completes a BPSS check.
-All Staff, working on the Client's premises or with its technology, have to be BPSS approved before it begins working for or with the Client.
 The BPSS form and guidance have been produced to assist the Client's hiring managers undertaking checks and to ensure all checks meet the standards set out in the Security Policy Framework.
-5.1.2 The BPSS form and guidance notes are in Appendix A to Annex 04 of the Scope.
+5.1.2 The BPSS form and guidance notes are in Appendix A to this Annex.